osmarks/website/blog/other-stuff.md

 Men have gazed at the stars for millennia, and wondered whether there was a deity up there silently directing their fates.
 Today, for the first time, they'll be right, and the world will be... an undeniably better place.
 :::

 [Person of Interest](https://en.wikipedia.org/wiki/Person_of_Interest_(TV_series)) starts as a mediocre police procedural with the fun conceit that they only get social security numbers and no further details.
 If you do not feel like sitting through a lot of this for the good parts, you shouldn't watch it.
 What are the good parts?
-They actually have some idea of what superintelligence *means*, cool scenes with this sometimes, and unlike in our world (where the machine god will probably be visualized with a few loss curves and ugly CLI output) they have great graphic design.
+They actually have some idea of what superintelligence *means*, cool scenes with this sometimes, and, unlike AI labs in our world (where the machine god will probably be visualized with a few loss curves and ugly CLI output) they have great graphic design.

 ### styropyro